guardian/memsub-promotions/lambdas/README.md

 Only the PROD will rebuild automatically when a PR branch merges into `main`.

-### MembershipSub-Promotions-Scheduled-Dynamo-Backup
-A Lambda function to trigger the backup of the Campaigns and Promotions table and delete any old backups (retention days is defined in the code).

-For dev work, we can manually run it in AWS and check it worked from the Dynamo page in the AWS console.

-A single version (PROD) of this lambda exists in AWS, and will rebuild automatically when a PR branch merges into `main`.

 ### MembershipSub-Promotions-to-PromoCode-View
 An Amazon DynamoDB trigger that creates a view of data associated with a particular promo code for the data pipeline to collect.